SO AFRICANS SOLD THEIR BROTHERS INTO SLAVERY?…. REALLY?

 “Please ask yourself: How did the African people manage to survive the sheer devastation of societies; the disruption of economic activity; the morbid depression that descends upon a people when their loved ones are torn away from them by wars on a daily basis like that?
 They took our ancestors away from their land, and just imagine what happened to those that survived the sea journey in those hellish boats; think of the incredible cruelty of those devilish crews on the slave ships; of the slave rebellions that were brutally repressed; the throwing overboard of sick slaves-!
 That is how our people were treated in order that huge fortunes could be made for European merchants in North and South America and the Caribbean.

 “At that time, Africa already had long enjoyed trade links to Arabia and Asia, through the Mediterranean Sea.
 We were acquiring technology steadily.
 So, left alone, Africa would have become as economically powerful as the rest of the world.
 But the slave trade tore our social systems to shreds and as a consequence, we were consumed economically.
+As Thomas Paine wrote in 1775,

 The story about beads, glass and mirrors obtained in exchange for human beings is just the sensational part of the folklore.
 The core activity, the massively profitable enterprise which is hidden by the history books they write for us to read, was the supply of guns to procure – and in exchange for – slaves.’